davidgtonge/backbone_query/README.md

 backbone-query
 ===================

+A lightweight (< 3KB minified) utility for Backbone projects.
-Adds the ability to search for models with a query api similar to [MongoDB](http://www.mongodb.org/display/DOCS/Advanced+Queries) This is quite a new project and Pull requests are welcome!
+Adds the ability to search for models with a Query API similar to [MongoDB](http://www.mongodb.org/display/DOCS/Advanced+Queries) Please report any bugs, feature requests in the issue tracker.
+Pull requests are welcome!

 Usage
 =====

-To install, include the `js/backbone-query.js` file in your HTML page, after Backbone and it's dependencies.
+To install, include the `js/backbone-query.min.js` file in your HTML page, after Backbone and it's dependencies.

 Then extend your collections from Backbone.QueryCollection rather than from Backbone.Collection.
 Your collections will now have a `query` method that can be used like this: